bhanikki28/IGD/JavaSamples/README.md

                 eg : apply(), andThen() and thenCompose()

     Refer to FuncInterfaceDemo

+    Function Interface : Takes one argument and returns one Pass argument using apply() method

     BiFunction Interface :  takes two argument and returns one Pass argument using apply() method